• Skip to primary navigation

 Pray Through Art

-Coloring Prayer: First, gather coloring utensils and coloring sheets.
-Second, decide what you’ll pray for with each color.
-For example, use purple while praying aloud for animals, green for family members, blue for the Earth and the environment.
-Tailor the categories to your own family or classroom.
-(Also, looking for some fresh coloring sheets?
-Grab a free sample pack here!)
+First, gather coloring utensils and coloring sheets.
+Second, decide what each color will help you notice or pray about.
+For example, use purple while praying aloud for animals, green for family members, or blue for the earth and the environment.
+Adapt the categories to your own family, classroom, or congregation.

 Praise God from whom all blessings flow.